UmangRajpara13/Arrow/OpenInSchnell.md

 ## on Linux

-Reimplemented for Arrow Console using the work of code-nautilus by [harry-cpp](https://github.com/harry-cpp/code-nautilus)
+Reimplemented for Arrow Terminal using the work of code-nautilus by [harry-cpp](https://github.com/harry-cpp/code-nautilus)

 #### Add 'Open in Arrow'